-Two respected physicists and accomplished authors will visit the Texas A&M University campus next week to present their views on faith, science and society as part of the university’s 18th annual Trotter Endowed Lecture Series.
+Two respected scientists and accomplished researchers will visit the Texas A&M University campus this week to present their views on faith, science and society as part of the university’s 19th annual Trotter Endowed Lecture Series.

 The Trotter Prize and Endowed Lecture Series seeks to illuminate connections between science and religion, often viewed in academia as non-overlapping if not rival world views.
 The series was established in 2001 by Dr. Ide P. Trotter Jr. ’54 and Luella H. Trotter with a matching contribution from ExxonMobil Corp. to honor Ide P. Trotter Sr., former dean of Texas A&M University’s Graduate School, and to recognize pioneering contributions to the understanding of the role of information, complexity and inference in illuminating the mechanisms and wonder of nature.